FoxWhiskey/clickclock/README.md

 4. During my tests I found, that the cpu clock of the ESP8266 is pretty unstable and also temperature-sensitive (to some extent at least).
 The first long time test showed, that the board drifts away from NTP time unacceptably fast (about 2 seconds early per day, in my case).
 `v1.1.3` (and greater) implements a simple mechanism to re-synchronise the relevant _ISRs_ to NTP-time, so that the clockwork is powered on time.
 An attentive clock-watcher therefore may notice a slightly longer or shorter (indicated) minute once in a while...
-An adaptive way to account for the time drift will be implemented with `v1.3.x` and greater.
+An adaptive way to account for the time drift will be implemented with `v1.3.1` and greater.
 See milestone on Github.

 5. Note, that flashing the ESP8266 with a new version of `clickclock` (or other firmware) does not erase `systemdata` stored in EEPROM.
 If you need default values to be considered on boot (those in `wificonfig.h`), flash memory of the system must be erased completely before flashing new firmware.
 Close any monitor windows of _PlatfomIO_ and press "_Erase Flash_" in the PlatformIO-view of _vscode_.
+## TL;DR
+If you are not interested in all the nerd stuff and just want to run the clockwork, proceed as follows:
+1. Setup an additional WiFi-network on your router and name it `TimeNet`.
+You may firewall all ports and services except `UDP/123`.
+Make it an open network, do not set a password.
+2. Download `clickclock.bin` from GitHub
+3. Turn the hands of your clockwork carefully to noon/midnight.
+4. Flash your ESP8266.
+Disconnect ESP from power as soon as flash process has completed.
+5. Connect clockwork to the driver board and power up the system.
+6. Wait until the clockwork has finished the time setting process and compare indicated time to another clock source.
+Long press `BUTN_1`, if clockwork is late by a minute.
+7. Long press `BUTN_2` **before power off** to stop clockwork and save system state.
+* If power is disconnected without saving system state (7.), you **must** erase system EEPROM and start over with (3.)
+* Standard binary will set your clock to CET (Central European Time).
 ## Why is `clickclock` a _slave clock_ implementation?
 Err, well, the wording is misleading, to be honest!
 The software acutally implements a _mother clock_ :-).